jeetsukumaran/fuzzysnake/README.rst

 Installation
 ------------

-As `fuzzysnake` is a single-file program by design, you can simply grab the latest version from its home and save it to somewhere on your system `$PATH`::
+As `FuzzySnake` is a single-file program by design, you can simply grab the latest version from its home and save it to somewhere on your system `$PATH`::

     $ sudo curl -ssl3 https://raw.githubusercontent.com/jeetsukumaran/fuzzysnake/master/bin/fz > /usr/local/bin/fz && chmod 0755 !#:3